 - After showering, quickly and gently pat the skin partially dry with a towel (do not rub!).

-- Within three minutes of getting out, apply moisturizer to seal the water in the skin before it evaporates.
+- Within three minutes of getting out, apply a moisturizer of cream or ointment to seal the water in the skin before it evaporates.

 Any way that you can increase the humidity level in the air of your home and workplaces would be advisable.
-If not already present, you should consider adding a humidifier to the central heating system of your home.
+If you don’t already have one, you should consider adding a humidifier to the central heating system of your home.
 If you use a portable humidifier, make sure it is used in your bedroom at night.

 Long-term prevention and control

-There are four basic classes of body moisturizers: ointments, oils, creams and lotions (listed in decreasing order of moisturizing power).
+There are three basic classes of body moisturizers: ointments, creams, and lotions (listed in decreasing order of moisturizing power).
 It should be noted that all of the moisturizer products mentioned in this article are available without prescription.

-- The have the greatest ability to trap moisture in the skin, but they have the greasy consistency and feel of Vaseline Petroleum Jelly.
+The have the greatest ability to trap moisture in the skin, but they have a greasy consistency.
 Examples of effective ointment moisturizers include Aquaphor and plain Vaseline Petroleum Jelly.
 Some common household products, such as Crisco vegetable shortening, can also be used as very inexpensive body moisturizers.
 The key to using an ointment is to apply small amounts and rub it in well.

-- These are usually white and disappear when rubbed into the skin without leaving a greasy feel.
-Examples of effective cream moisturizers include Original Eucerin Cream, Aquaphilic, Cetaphil Moisturizing Cream, Vaseline Cream, Eutra/Elta, Nutraderm, Moisturel, Nivea, Nutraplus, Complex-15, Carmol, Pen-Kera, and Neutrogena Hand Cream (especially helpful for dry, chapped hands).
+These are usually white and disappear when rubbed into the skin without leaving a greasy feel.
+Examples of effective cream moisturizers include Original Eucerin Cream, Aquaphilic, Cetaphil Moisturizing Cream, Vaseline Cream, Vanicream, CeraVe.

-- These are suspensions of oily chemicals in alcohol and water.
-Examples of popular lotion moisturizers include Vaseline Intensive Care, Nutraderm Keri, Lubriderm, Curel, and Complex 15, Nivea, U-Lactin, Neutrogena, Nutraplus, Eutra Lite, Moisturel, Complex-15, Lac-Hydrin 5.
+These are suspensions of oily chemicals in alcohol and water.
+Examples of popular lotion moisturizers include Vaseline Intensive Care, Nutraderm Keri, Lubriderm, Curel.

-Some moisturizers contain chemicals that can cause skin irritation or allergic reactions in some people (e.g., fragrances, preservatives, alpha hydroxyacids, urea, sunscreens).
-If one brand of moisturizer gives you problems, try another in the same class that has a different set of ingredients.
+Some moisturizers contain chemicals that can cause skin irritation or allergic reactions in some people (e.g., fragrances, preservatives, alpha hydroxy acids, urea, sunscreens).
+If moisturizers seem to aggravate your skin, see your doctor for advice.

-Everyone in our department hopes that the information presented above will help you, your family, or someone else you know to get through the winter season with less dry and itchy skin than ever before.
+The information presented above will help you, your family, or someone else you know get through the winter season with less dry and itchy skin.